- Dean of Students Home

 If I am placed on disciplinary probation, can I still hold office in a student organization?

-Disciplinary probation may prevent you from co-curricular leadership opportunities.
+Disciplinary probation may prevent you from participating in co-curricular leadership opportunities.
 Please see the memo Minimum Qualifications for Student Office Holders for additional information.

 How long will my disciplinary record be maintained?